How to fade in and out of audio and video

 Fades are a powerful video editing effect that can change the mood of a video.
 Adding fades to the beginning or end of a scene is a creative way to improve the flow of the content.
 They are impactful when applied to audio as well as video.
 Some video editors use fading in a sound or video to create suspense and use fading out to shift focus from one character's narrative to another.

-Read on to learn how to fade in and out music and videos, while exploring ideas on how you can add fade transitions to social media videos with Clipchamp video editor.
+Read on to learn how to fade in and out music and videos, while exploring creative ideas for applying fade transitions to social media content with Clipchamp video editor.

 How to fade in and out of music in videos